LightTheBlues/-Dip-Micro-Chip-Project/README.md

 # Short description of the project
 Control area network (CAN) protocols facilitate the transmission of serial data between multiple nodes.
 Using CAN, data aggregated in a central processing unit can be transmitted elsewhere.

 In this project, using firmware that is adapted from the dsPIC33EV 5V CAN-LIN STARTER KIT, CAN communication will be implemented into the dsPIC33C Touch-CAN-LIN curiosity development board.
-Using CAN, the data from various nodes will be taken as input at the dsPIC33C Touch-CAN-LIN curiosity development board and outputted through the native CAN connector on the board.
+Using CAN, the data from various nodes will be taken as input at the dsPIC33C Touch-CAN-LIN curiosity development board and output through the native CAN connector on the board.
 We will be showcasing CAN communication between a vehicle’s nodes by writing and reading serially encoded messages using the digital signal processor (dsPIC33C) via the Curiosity Board provided by MicroChip.

 ***